 The supplier financing program is different from the traditional supply chain financing solution.
-The latter is a solution that takes care of accounts payable and accounts receivable management and acceleration.
+The latter is a solution that takes care of accounts payable and the management and acceleration of accounts receivable.

-One of the main advantages of the supplier financing program is that it’s compatible with other types of financing (this includes invoice factoring, asset-based loans and a business line of credit).
-As opposed to other solutions that function independently, supplier financing programs work along side your company’s existing financial programs to build upon the capabilities already in place.
-Bear in mind that it’s not created to replace your current financing, but rather to enhance it.
+One of the main advantages of the supplier financing program is that it’s compatible with other types of financing including invoice factoring, asset-based loans and a business line of credit.
+Unlike other solutions that function independently, supplier financing programs work alongside your company’s existing financial programs to build upon your existing capabilities already in place.
+Bear in mind that its scope and purpose is not to replace your current financing sources, but rather to enhance them.

 - It benefits your suppliers.

 - Easy to implement.